On day 20 of my 366-day self-care challenge, I explored exotic Belizean fruits while visiting a local fruit stand.

 No matter where I travel, I’m always drawn to farmers’ markets.
 Somehow it makes me feel more connected to the place I’m visiting, and it’s always interesting to see the different varieties of fruits and vegetables that are grown throughout the world.

-It can be difficult to eat well when traveling, and farm stands are a great way to explore healthy, local foods.
+It can be difficult to eat well when traveling, but farm stands are a great way to explore healthy, local foods.